BBUK/Bell-Boy/README.md

 (a) oversamples data from the IMUs (sensors output at 500Hz but the user sees 125Hz).

-(b) uses a straightforward Mayhony-type filter to calculate angles (I previously used the extended Kalman filter (from https://github.com/hhyyti/dcm-imu) to calculate bell angle but it produced no better results in this application).
+(b) uses a straightforward Mahony-type filter to calculate angles (I previously used the extended Kalman filter (from https://github.com/hhyyti/dcm-imu) to calculate bell angle but it produced no better results in this application).

 (c) uses a Savitsky-Golay filter to smooth the measured rotational acceleration